News

 Achieving net zero emissions will require new infrastructure.
 Development of new infrastructure will be important in opening up new avenues for decarbonisation, for example carbon capture and storage (CCS) and hydrogen.
 Expansion of electric vehicle charging networks and electricity grid capacity will be important in facilitating strong growth in electric vehicles.
 Decisions on gas grids and HGV infrastructure will also be important in achieving net zero.

-In some cases the infrastructure already exists (e.g. the electricity grid), but in other cases, such as hydrogen and CCS, infrastructure is not yet available to provide this support.
-CCS infrastructure will be important for innovative removal solutions technologies such as direct air capture of CO₂, in addition to deployment of carbon capture and storage in industry, and on fossil and bioenergy generation.
-The introduction of hydrogen infrastructure could also significantly help achieve Net Zero.
+CCS infrastructure will be important for innovative removal solutions technologies, such as direct air capture of CO₂, in addition to deployment of carbon capture and storage in industry, and on fossil and bioenergy generation.
+The introduction of hydrogen infrastructure would also significantly help achieve net zero.

 Figure 2.
 UK net zero GHG scenario

-Given the time-sensitive nature of the climate crisis, achieving net zero should be the main priority for everyone, including energy companies.
+Given the time-sensitive nature of the climate crisis, achieving net zero should be a priority for everyone.

 1. Align company objectives